kgisl/pythonFDP/notes/cs3003-unit4-examples.md

 	mark first element as sorted
 	for each unsorted element X
-	  position <= index of X
+	  extract the element X
 	  for j = lastSortedIndex (position -1) down to 0
 	    if current element j > X
-	      decrement position by 1
+	      decrement j by 1
 	    else break loop and insert X here return sorted list

 ## Source code